Travis Kalanick: Personal life

 Kalanick owns a townhouse in the upper hills of San Francisco's Castro District, which was nicknamed "the Jam Pad" and had its own Twitter account.
-In 2019, Kalanick purchased a penthouse in New York City for $36.4 million.
+In 2019, Kalanick purchased a penthouse in 565 Broome Street, New York City for $36.4 million.
 In April 2020, he bought a home in Los Angeles for $43.3 million.

 Kalanick dated Gabi Holzwarth, a violist and business development manager, from 2014 to late 2016.
-In 2017, Holzwarth told The Huffington Post she was glad to be out of Uber's orbit, which she described as a deeply misogynistic environment and an "unhealthy world of impossible standards" that was damaging to her psyche, as she had dealt with eating disorders for years.
+In 2017, Holzwarth told HuffPost she was "glad to be out of Uber's orbit", which she described as a deeply misogynistic environment and an "unhealthy world of impossible standards" that was damaging to her psyche, as she had dealt with eating disorders for years.
 Holzwarth did, however, praise Kalanick for helping her recover from her eating disorders.

 Kalanick has been described as a passionate libertarian and a fan of author Ayn Rand.
 However, Kalanick supported Obamacare because it allows Uber drivers, as independent contractors, to maintain health insurance as they transition between jobs.